 The supertuck has long been used by Zwifters as a way to grab a quick recovery on descents during hard efforts.
 Zwift’s update in early May included a modification to the supertuck algorithm which should make it more useful in races.
 Here are the details, with some insights from Zwift’s Jordan Rapp.

 There are many physics tweaks Zwift has built into the game to improve our experience which Zwifters don’t even notice consciously.
-One of those things is Zwift applying a slight braking force when going downhill.
+One of those things is Zwift applying a slight braking force when going downhill without pedaling.
 Why?
 Well, one reason is: we don’t have brakes!
-In a situation where you are riding with a group and you go off the front, then want to rejoin the group, the slight braking force allows you to soft-pedal and be caught by the group behind you who is pedaling harder or supertucking.
+In a situation where you are riding with a group and you go off the front, then want to rejoin the group, the slight braking force allows you to be caught by the group behind who is pedaling harder or supertucking.

 Prior to May’s update, supertucking seemed to improve your aerodynamics because it removed that slight braking force.
 As Jordan puts it:

 In the supertuck, your aerodynamics weren’t actually improved, they just weren’t penalized so it seemed faster as a result.

 Today, the supertuck continues to function as described above for all rides except races.
 In races, the following changes have been made: